whoisjorge/not-cat-gifs/README.md

 🎉 __First off, thanks for considering contributing to this repository!__

 If you find a bug or want to contribute to the code, you can help by submitting an [issue](https://github.com/whoisjorge/not-cat-gifs/issues) or a [pull request](https://github.com/whoisjorge/not-cat-gifs/pulls).
-If you are making a substantial change to the code, please discuss it first to ensure you are spending your time wisely.
-Use your best judgment, and feel free to propose any changes in a pull request:
+If you are making a substantial change to the code, please discuss it first but feel free to propose any changes in a pull request:

 - Fork it!
 - Create your feature branch: `git checkout -b my-new-feature`